WWE News: Superstar Details The Extreme Severity Of Recent Injury

-Injuries are nothing new to WWE superstars, but some of them could end up changing their entire career and in-ring style.
-Ember Moon’s last match was back in September of last year, and fans have been anxiously awaiting her return.
+Injuries are nothing new to WWE superstars.
+Some injuries can end up changing entire careers and in-ring styles.
+Ember Moon’s last match was in September of last year, and fans have been anxiously awaiting her return.
 Unfortunately, she suffered an Achilles injury so severe that it ruptured in two places.
-To make matters worse, the severity of the injury only increased due to her high pain tolerance.
+To make matters worse, the severity of the injury was increased due to her high pain tolerance.

 On September 23, Lacey Evans defeated Moon on an episode of Monday Night Raw.
 The next night, Moon suffered what many thought to be an ankle injury during a segment for the WWE 24/7 Championship.

-After being evaluated by medical professionals, her injury turned out to be a ruptured Achilles.
-While speaking with ComicBook.com, she detailed that a standard version of this injury would have someone back in six to nine months, but hers is anything but typical.
+After being evaluated by medical professionals, her injury turned out to be a ruptured tendon.
+While speaking with ComicBook, she detailed that a standard version of this injury would have someone back in six to nine months, but hers is anything but typical.

 “What actually happened is that [my Achilles tendon] got split in half, and then it also got torn off the bone.
 So I actually ruptured my Achilles in two places, and the surgeon thinks that I may have been wrestling on it for probably about two months already torn to some extent, and I just didn’t feel the pain because I have kind of a high pain tolerance.”

-That is anything but a “generic Achilles rupture” as Moon states more people believe she has.
+That is anything but a “generic Achilles rupture,” as Moon states more people believe she has.

 Due to the unique nature of her injury, Moon’s doctor was only able to find two other instances of it.
 According to her doctor, both of those injuries happened to soccer players who learned of the problem immediately.